Dr. Kris Elliott is currently service as acting vice provost for Extension and Engagement and acting director of OSU Extension Service.

 In his previous OES role, Dr. Elliott led the development and operation of the statewide Outdoor School Program, which served over 117,000 students in the first 4 years of operation.
 The program successfully secured over $46 million in state funding over the last legislative biennium and launched major equity, diversity, inclusion, and access initiatives.

 Kris earned his Ph.D. in Science Education from Oregon State University in 2014 and received his M.S. and B.S. degrees in Agricultural Sciences from Cal Poly – San Luis Obispo.
 Prior to his graduate studies at OSU, Kris served as a high school agricultural science instructor for nine years.
 Upon graduating from OSU with his doctorate, Kris served as an Assistant Professor of Agricultural Education at the University of Georgia, with an extension appointment in urban agriculture.
-Kris has also worked in public school administration, serving as the Director of STEM for Metropolitan Nashville Public Schools.
+Kris has also served in public school administration, serving as the Director of STEM for Metropolitan Nashville Public Schools.

 As a Gallup Certified Strengths Finder Coach, Kris helps individuals, teams, and organizations approach their work through positive psychology.
 Kris is an expert facilitator and works with administrators, leaders, educators, and youth across the nation on educational design and engaging teaching and learning strategies, particularly in science education, career and technical education, and leadership.